github/hackerone-client/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/oreoshake/hackerone-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](./LICENSE.txt) for the full terms.